-In reversal, Evers gives UW go-ahead for sex assault rules
+Evers gives UW System go-ahead for sex assault rules

 MADISON, Wis.
-(AP) - Gov. Tony Evers has reversed course and given the University of Wisconsin System the go-ahead to begin complying with new federal rules that bolster the rights of sexual misconduct defendants and narrow the range of sexual misconduct that colleges must investigate.
+(AP) - Gov. Tony Evers has given the University of Wisconsin System the go-ahead to begin complying with new federal rules that bolster the rights of sexual misconduct defendants and narrow the range of sexual misconduct that colleges must investigate.

-Evers in June rejected system officials’ scope statement for rules bringing UW into compliance with revisions Education Secretary Betsy DeVos made in May to Title IX, a 1972 law barring discrimination based on sex in education.
+Evers in June rejected system officials’ initial scope statement for rules bringing UW into compliance with revisions Education Secretary Betsy DeVos made in May to Title IX, a 1972 law barring discrimination based on sex in education.
 UW has until Aug.
 14 to comply.

 Scope statements are vague summaries of the goals state agencies hope to achieve with new rules.
 The governor must approve a scope statement before an agency can start writing the rules.